Trading Strategies Generated Pathwise by Functions of Market Weights: Conclusion

 \cite{Karatzas:Ruf:2017} introduced an alternative ``additive" way of functional generation of trading strategies and compared it to the original ``multiplicative'' way of E.R.
 Fernholz.
 This new approach weakens the assumption on the asset prices from It\^o processes to continuous semimartingales, characterizes the class of functions called ``Lyapunov functions" which generate trading strategies leading to strong arbitrage with respect to the market, and gives a very simple sufficient condition for strong arbitrage.
 The present paper takes more generalized approaches to these two ways of functional generation.
 The results of this paper can be summarized as follows:

 \begin{enumerate} \item We show how to generate both additively and multiplicatively, trading strategies without any probabilistic assumptions on the market model.
-This is done by using the celebrated pathwise functional It\^o calculus, and the only analytic assumption we impose is that the market weights admit continuous covariations in a pathwise sense.
+This is done by using the celebrated pathwise It\^o calculus, and the only analytic assumption we impose is that the market weights admit continuous covariations in a pathwise sense.
+In the practical sense, we do not have to care about this analytic assumption because market weights data are given as the form of discrete time-series and such data always admit pathwise covariations.

-\item We significantly extend the class of functionals which generate trading strategies.
-These functionals take the entire history of market weights and an additional non-anticipative argument of finite variation as the input.
-As this generating functional contains the whole information of past evolution, we can build up the trading strategies which not only depend on the current market weights, but also depend on the past of the market weights.
-Introducing an additional argument in the generating functional gives another extra flexibility in generating portfolios.
+\item We extend the class of functions which generate trading strategies by introducing an additional argument of finite variation other than market weights as the input.
+Inserting this argument in the generating function gives extra flexibility in portfolio construction and this has been dealt with in other literatures.
+However, we present some new examples of such extra argument which gives us simple sufficient condition leading to strong arbitrage relative to the market.

-\item We also extend the class of functionals which generate additive strong relative arbitrage by giving a new sufficient condition leading to this arbitrage.
-The new condition allows the functional not be ``Lyapunov'', or concave with respect to the market weights, in order to generate strong relative arbitrage or to outperform the market portfolio in the long run.
-We also present empirical results of portfolios which indeed outperform the market. \end{enumerate}
+\item We also extend the class of functions which generate additive and multiplicative strong relative arbitrage by giving new sufficient conditions.
+The new conditions allow the function not be ``Lyapunov'', or concave with respect to the market weights, in order to generate strong relative arbitrage or to outperform the market portfolio in the long run.
+We also present empirical results of portfolios which indeed outperform the market.

+\item We further extend the class of portfolio-generating-functions from twice-differentiable to less smoother, namely absolutely continuous, functions with help of the pathwise Tanaka formula.
+Using Tanaka formula involves the concept of local times and this yields new interesting types of portfolios and corresponding strong arbitrage conditions. \end{enumerate}